About Unity House

 The Unity House Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Pike County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Unity House, Pennsylvania residents are available through the local police department and authorized providers in Pike County.
+Fingerprinting services for Unity House, Pennsylvania residents are available through local police (where present) and authorized providers in Pike County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Unity House Police Department or Pike County Sheriff's Office for scheduling and fees.

 To register to vote in Unity House, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Pike County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Unity House, contact the Pike County Clerk's office for schedules and ballot information.

 Property records for Unity House, Pennsylvania are maintained by the Pike Board of Assessment Appeals's Office and the Pike Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Pike County, including parcels in Unity House.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Pike Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Pike County offices at the county courthouse.
 The Pike County Treasurer handles property tax payments and tax sale information.